 The Reno Gleaning Project has two seasons.
 We have our partner development season which begins on January 15th and ends on June 15th.
 During this time, we interview and recruit pickers and assess donation opportunities out of the many organizations and entities that feed people in our area.

 Then we have our harvest season.
 Harvest begins with the first fruit, usually cherries and apricots in July or August and goes to November 15 when consecutive freezes and daylight savings time shuts us down.

-If you visit the site in either season you will notice our contact button changes between Volunteer Today and Request Service.
+If you visit the site in either season you will notice our multiple contact buttons.
+One is to request service and the one at the bottom of the page is to donate your time and talent.
+We try to interview new pickers in the off-season because we are way too busy when the fruit comes to work our full-time jobs, pick AND train. .
 This allows us to stay focused on the work of our season and better serve the community at large.

-There are several ways to partner with the RGP to distribute the amazing fruit that grows in the Truckee Meadows.
+There are several ways to partner with the RGP to Get hyper-local yard-to-table fruit that grows in the Truckee Meadows to the needy.

 Opportunities are structured below based on the amount of time you have to offer.